LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 **Prohibited Behavior:**
 - Zero tolerance for hate speech, discrimination, or harassment
-- Cheating or exploiting game mechanics is strictly forbidden
+- Cheating is strictly forbidden
 - Intentional disruption of league activities is not allowed
 - During league matches, using chat outside of quick-chat options is forbidden

 ### 6.2 Enforcement

 **Authority:**
-- Moderators have the authority to enforce the code of conduct in community spaces (e.g., Discord, forums).
+- Moderators have the authority to enforce the code of conduct in community spaces (e.g., Discord, Twitch chat).
 - Staff members are responsible for enforcing rules related to gameplay and in-game behavior.

 **Actions:**